-All team members share a keen interest in global health, and we put this into action through cooperation with partner institutions in low- and middle-income countries, in particular through the Collaboration for Evidence-Based Healthcare and Public Health in Africa (CEBHA+).
-Our global health portfolio also includes projects on air pollution from household solid fuel burning and other environmental health risks and maternal and child health.
+All members of our working group are passionate about Global Health.
+We work closely with partner institutions in low- and middle-income countries, particularly through the Collaboration for Evidence-Based Healthcare and Public Health in Africa (CEBHA+) and the FoodSAMSA project.
+Our global health portfolio also includes projects on air pollution from household solid fuel burning and other environmental health issues, as well as maternal and child health.
 Linkages between human health and planetary health are primarily addressed in the Munich Science Communication Lab (MSCL) on Planetary Health.

 Air pollution is among the main risk factors for noncommunicable diseases, in particular cardiovascular disease and chronic obstructive pulmonary disease.
 As a group we are involved with research activities related to ambient air pollution as well as household air pollution from solid fuel use.
 These focus on interventions to reduce air pollution exposure and include both systematic reviews and primary research to evaluate the impacts of specific measures.